Chemaclass/create-pr/README.md

 - `BASE_BRANCH=main` or extracted from the branch's prefix
 - `ASSIGNEE=@me` or extracted from the branch's prefix

-HINT: Add to your composer, npm or whatever system do you use a script pointing to the pr.sh script.
+HINT: Add to your composer, npm or similar a script pointing to the `create-pr.sh`.

 ---